ibiyemisi64/SENSE/status/tasks-MichaelTu.md

 - 10/3: Attended SENSE status update meeting.
 Joined the ALDS team.
 - 10/10: Attended SENSE status update meeting.
 - 10/16: Designed an initial ALDS UML Diagram of the existing codebase.
 - 10/17: Attended SENSE status update meeting.
+I was the scribe for this meeting.
   - Between meetings, I was trouble-shooting setup for ALDS on my local machine.
 - 10/24: Attended SENSE status update meeting.
 - 10/28: Assisted in the planning and completion of the ALDS UI Figma prototype.